 Koh Phangan has always been a beautiful and spiritual place for the Thai people, it has been visited by no less than four Kings of Thailand; with the Great Rama V coming over 10 times, leaving his royal seal engraved on a rock at Than Sadet Waterfall; and the current King Bhumibol following in his footsteps.

-Until Koh Phangan’s spanking new airport opens (projected to be at the end of 2017 but it has been rumoured for years so we won’t hold our breath!), this is a place you have to make an effort to visit – and is all the better for it.
+Until Koh Phangan’s spanking new airport opens (it has been rumoured for years so we won’t hold our breath!), this is a place you have to make an effort to visit – and is all the better for it.

 Until then, you can only arrive by boat.
 The easiest access is from Koh Samui 15km to the south – of course, if you are a Yonder guest you can elect to travel in your own private speed boat rather than use the ferry.